munificent/craftinginterpreters/book/calls-and-functions.md

 object is the *runtime* representation of a function, but here we are creating it at compile time.
 The way to think of it is that a function is similar to a string or number literal.
-It forms a bridge between the compile time and runtime world.
+It forms a bridge between the compile time and runtime worlds.
 When we get to function *declarations*, those really *are* literals -- they are a notation that produces values of a built-in type.
 So the <span name="closure">compiler</span> creates function objects during compilation.
 Then, at runtime, they are simply invoked.